-There are federal smog and safety laws that all vehicles must meet to be sold here when new.
-But, the United States is famously the land of the free, and in 11 of the 50 states, you are truly free, with no form of smog or safety inspection required, ever.
-More than half of the states, 32 out of 50, require a smog test in at least some areas, to keep cars from polluting as they age.
-Surprisingly few states periodically inspect cars for road worthiness.
+All new vehicles must meet federal smog laws when new.
+But in 11 of the 50 states, that's it, with no form of further smog or safety inspection required, ever.
+In 32 states, a smog test is needed to keep cars from polluting as they age.
+However, surprisingly few states periodically inspect cars for road worthiness.

 Have you just acquired an older vehicle, put a car back on the road that has been in storage, or moved into a new state?
 A few states require a safety inspection for road worthiness on transfer of ownership or when registering from another state, but don’t have a really formal inspection process.
 Haynes looked into it and has you covered with this state by state with a rundown of requirements, and links to their DMV offices.